-The balance sheet is one of the three fundamental financial statements.
-These statements are key to both financial modeling and accounting.
-The balance sheet displays the company’s total assets, and how these assets are financed, through either debt or equity.
-The balance sheet is also related to the fundamental equation:
+The balance sheet is one of the three fundamental financial statements and is key to both financial modeling and accounting.
+The balance sheet displays the company’s total assets and how the assets are financed, either through either debt or equity.
+It can also be referred to as a statement of net worth or a statement of financial position.
+The balance sheet is based on the fundamental equation: Assets = Liabilities + Equity.

 View Amazon’s investor relations website to view the full balance sheet and annual report.

-The most liquid of all assets, cash appears on the first line of the balance sheet.
-Cash Equivalents are also lumped under this line item, and include assets that have short term maturities under three months or assets that the company can liquidate on short notice, such as marketable securities.
+The most liquid of all assets, cash, appears on the first line of the balance sheet.
+Cash Equivalents are also lumped under this line item and include assets that have short-term maturities under three months or assets that the company can liquidate on short notice, such as marketable securities.
 Companies will generally disclose what equivalents it includes in the footnotes to the balance sheet.

 This account includes the balance of all sales revenue still on credit, net of any allowances for doubtful accounts (which generates a bad debt expense).
-As companies recover accounts receivables, this account decreases and cash increases by the same amount.
+As companies recover accounts receivables, this account decreases, and cash increases by the same amount.

 Accounts Payables, or AP, is the amount a company owes suppliers for items or services purchased on credit.
-As the company pays off their AP, it decreases along with an equal amount decrease to the cash account.
+As the company pays off its AP, it decreases along with an equal amount decrease to the cash account.

-Includes non-AP obligations that are due within one year time or within one operating cycle for the company (whichever is longest).
+Includes non-AP obligations that are due within one year’s time or within one operating cycle for the company (whichever is longest).
 Notes payable may also have a long-term version, which includes notes with a maturity of more than one year.